Agent-Red/AgentRedishReds-Multitool/README.md

 This is the version 0.1 of AgentRedishRed’s Multitool.

-This Multiool contains an array of diffrent tools for Pentesting and Ethical Hacking.
+This Multitool contains an array of different tools for Pentesting and Ethical Hacking.

 Included in the download folders are:
 - Two files for the username and password

-In order for the tool to function you mustn’t:
+In order for the tool to function you must not:
 1. Change ANY files (Rename)
 2. Edit the tool itself without knowing what you're doing
 3. Move files to other folders